nodecg/vite-plugin-nodecg/README.md

 ## Setup

 1. Install the plugin in your bundle: `npm i -D vite-plugin-nodecg`
-2. Create 2 template.html files, `./src/graphics/template.html` and `./src/dashboard/template.html`
-3. Install the plugin in your `vite.config.mjs` (see example below)
+2. Install the plugin in your `vite.config.mjs` (see example below)
+3. Either:
-4. (Optional) Configure `vite-plugin-nodecg` to match your bundle's structure (again see below)
+    - a: Configure `vite-plugin-nodecg` to match your bundle's structure (again see below)
+    - b: Use the default configuration and create 2 template.html files, `./src/graphics/template.html` and `./src/dashboard/template.html`
-5. Run `vite` for development or `vite build` for production
+4. Run `vite` for development or `vite build` for production

 ## Default behaviour